google/digitalbuildings/tools/validators/instance_validator/README.md

 # Instance Validator

-The Instance Validator allows validation of YAML instance files to make sure they conform to the given ontology model.
+The Instance Validator allows validation of concrete DBO instances (i.e., building configuration files) to ensure they conform to the given ontology model, are formatted correctly, and contain all required fields.

 ## Install